-If an applicant has been assessed as homeless but there is no priority need for rehousing and they have not made themselves intentionally homeless they will be placed in Band C. This will not override the qualifying criteria.
+If an applicant has been assessed as homeless but there is no priority need for rehousing and they have not made themselves intentionally homeless they will be placed in Band B. This will not override the qualifying criteria.

-If an applicant has been assessed as intentionally homeless they will be placed in Band D for a period of 12 months.
-Once the 12 month period has expired then their application will be reassessed and placed in the appropriate band.
-This however does not override the qualifying criteria.
+If an applicant has been assessed as intentionally homeless they will be placed in Band B. This however does not override the qualifying criteria.